gborobio73/gborobio73.github.io/_posts/2017-05-04-building-tightly-coupled-systems-with-java-8-default-methods.markdown

 public class Owl extends FlyingCyborg {	}
 {% endhighlight %}

-Now your both cyborg pets can fly, beautiful.
+Now your both cyborg pets can `fly`, beautiful.

-And now you realize it would be great if they could also run.
-But wait, we have a problem: you shouldn’t add run behaviour to a FlyingCyborg class (not to break the Single Responsibility Principle <sup>[ (3) ](#fnThree)</sup>, and Java doesn’t allow multi-inheritance!
+And now you realize it would be great if they could also `run`.
+But wait, we have a problem: you shouldn’t add `run` behaviour to a FlyingCyborg class (not to break the Single Responsibility Principle <sup>[ (3) ](#fnThree)</sup>, and Java doesn’t allow multi-inheritance!
 Oh, no, horror!

 **Default methods to the rescue!**

 Yes, thank you Java 8!
 Now we can work around all these nasty impediments and make our code great again!

-Easy as f**k: we create an interface RunningCyborg with one default method run, and make our lovely pets to implement this interface.
-This way our cyborgs will inherit run behaviour:
+Easy as f**k: we create an interface RunningCyborg with one default method `run`, and make our lovely pets to implement this interface.
+This way our cyborgs will inherit `run` behaviour:
 {% highlight java %}
 public interface RunningCyborg {
 	default void run() {
-		//run cyborg, run
+		//move legs
 	}
 }